The tallest man-made structure in your state

 Virginia: Westin Virginia Beach Town Center, Virginia Beach

-Part hotel and part residential, Virginia’s Marriott-owned Westin Virginia Beach Town Center spans 38 floors.
-The building’s concrete frame crescendos into a pyramid-like top which illuminates blue at night and the antenna spire gives this tower a total height of 508 feet (154.8m).
-Inside, there’s a definite luxury theme with heated pools, fitness centres and wedding event space.
+Part hotel and part residential block, Virginia’s Marriott-owned Westin Virginia Beach Town Center spans 38 floors.
+The building’s concrete frame crescendos into a pyramid-like top which illuminates blue at night, and the antenna spire gives the tower a total height of 508 feet.
+Inside, there’s a luxury theme with heated pools, fitness centers, and a wedding event space.

 JamesWM.foto/Shutterstock